 Ballistic resistant automated security entry systems with weapons detection capabilities have proven to be more objective and effective in preventing armed assaults against employees and citizens in public buildings.
 Isotec Safety Entrances® provide a scalable means to detect and prevent lone shooters or small unit teams from gaining access to protected facilities, and keeping security personnel safe.
 Our federal courthouse security systems are top of the line and ensure maximum safety.

 The primary purpose of a weapons detection mantrap is to stop a perpetrator(s) from carrying a weapon into a facility.
 The weapons detection and interlocking door technologies combine as one to thwart lone shooter or small-unit armed assaults.
-The automation of the system also protects security personnel by not exposing them to these ambush type attacks.
+The automation of the system also protects security personnel and law enforcement by not exposing them to these ambush type attacks.

 Isotec’s security entry systems also prevent unauthorized access via the exit lane with our Exit Lane Breach Control technologies (ELBC).
 Along with UL 752 ballistic protection, the ELBC feature is also a standard functionality for Isotec’s Qualified Anti-Terrorism Technology.

 The chart to the right shows the total costs of an automated entrance control system combined with exit lane breach control vs. the national average cost of security personnel.
 The price used is for product and shipping only.